 Neurologic manifestations, such as strokes and transient ischemic attacks, can result when the carotid or vertebrobasilar arteries or branches are narrowed or occluded.

-Thoracic aortic aneurysms and dissection of the aorta are serious, often late, complications and may progress in the absence of other symptoms.
+Thoracic aortic aneurysms and dissection of the aorta are serious, often late complications of aortitis and may progress in the absence of other symptoms.

-Giant cell arteritis is suspected in patients > 55 if any of the following develops, especially if they also have symptoms of systemic inflammation:
+Giant cell arteritis is suspected in patients > 55 if any of the following develops, especially if they also have symptoms and laboratory evidence of systemic inflammation:

 The diagnosis of giant cell arteritis is more likely if patients also have symptoms of polymyalgia rheumatica Symptoms and Signs Polymyalgia rheumatica is a syndrome closely associated with giant cell arteritis (temporal arteritis).
 It affects adults > 55.
 It typically causes severe pain and stiffness in proximal muscles... read more .

-Physical examination may detect swelling and tenderness, with or without nodularity or erythema, over the temporal arteries.
+Physical examination may detect swelling and tenderness, with or without nodularity or erythema, over the temporal arteries, sometimes with loss of a palpable pulse.
 Temporal arteries can become prominent.
 A temporal artery that rolls under the examiner’s fingers, rather than collapses, is abnormal.
-The large arteries of the neck and limbs and the aorta should be evaluated for bruits.
+The large arteries of the neck and branches of the aorta should be evaluated for bruits.

 If the diagnosis is suspected, ESR, C-reactive protein, and CBC are determined.
 In most patients, ESR and C-reactive protein are elevated; anemia of chronic disease is common.
 Occasionally, platelets are elevated, and serum albumin and total protein, if measured, are low.
 Mild leukocytosis is commonly detected but is nonspecific.

-Imaging of the aorta and its branches should be done at the time of diagnosis and then periodically after, even in the absence of suggestive symptoms or signs (see Table: Imaging Tests Used in Takayasu Arteritis Imaging Tests Used in Takayasu Arteritis Takayasu arteritis is an inflammatory disease affecting the aorta, its branches, and pulmonary arteries.
-It occurs predominantly in young women.
-Etiology is unknown.
-Vascular inflammation may... read more ).
+Imaging of the aorta and its branches should be done at the time of diagnosis and then periodically after, even in the absence of suggestive symptoms or signs (see table ).

 Treatment should be started as soon as giant cell arteritis is suspected.
-Even if biopsy is going to be delayed for up to 2 weeks, the pathology should still be evident.
+Even if biopsy is delayed for up to 2 weeks, the pathology should still be evident.

 Corticosteroids are the cornerstone of treatment.
 Corticosteroids rapidly reduce symptoms and prevent vision loss in most patients.
 The optimal initial dose, tapering schedule, and total length of treatment are debated.
 For most patients, an initial dose of prednisone 40 to 60 mg orally once a day (or equivalent) for 4 weeks, followed by gradual tapering, is effective.

 If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once a day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
-Saving vision probably depends more on how rapidly corticosteroids are started than their dose.
+Saving vision probably depends more on how rapidly corticosteroid therapy is initiated rather than the dose.
 Optic nerve infarction, once started, cannot be reversed regardless of corticosteroid dose.

-If symptoms lessen, prednisone can be tapered gradually from doses of up to 60 mg/day based on the patient’s response, usually as follows: by 5 to 10 mg/day every week to 40 mg/day, by 2 to 5 mg/day every week to 10 to 20 mg/day, then further tapering until the drug is stopped.
+If symptoms resolve after several weeks, prednisone can be tapered gradually, decreasing from ~60 mg/day, based on the patient’s response, by 5 to 10 mg a day every week to 40 mg a day, by 2.5 to 5 mg a day every week to 10 to 20 mg a day, then further tapering until the drug is stopped.
 ESR alone should not be used to evaluate patient response (and disease activity).
 For example, in older patients, other factors, such as monoclonal gammopathies, can elevate ESR.
 Clinical symptoms must also be used.
-C-reactive protein can sometimes be more useful than ESR.
+C-reactive protein can sometimes be more helpful than ESR.

 Most patients require at least 2 years of treatment with corticosteroids.
 Long-term use of corticosteroids can have significant adverse effects and thus should be limited if possible.
 More than one half of patients taking these drugs have drug-related complications.
 Consequently, alternative therapies are being studied.
-Tocilizumab, an IL-6 receptor antagonist, can be given to adult patients.
-Tocilizumab is an effective option that may reduce exposure to corticosteroids (1 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
+Tocilizumab, an IL-6 receptor antagonist, should be considered when treatment is initiated.
+Tocilizumab is an effective option that may reduce exposure to corticosteroids ( 1 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more ).
-When combined with corticosteroids, tocilizumab has shown efficacy superior to corticosteroids alone (1-3 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
+When combined with corticosteroids, tocilizumab has shown efficacy superior to corticosteroids alone ( 1-3 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more ).
+However, the duration of therapy with tocilizumab has not been determined, and the drug should be given with caution to patients with a history of diverticulitis because of the risk of diverticular perforation.

 Older patients taking prednisone long term should be given an antiresorptive drug to increase bone mass and prevent osteoporosis.